k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

     obj.included?.apply(this)
 ~~~~~~~

-I> The _included_ callback allows a base class to be alerted when it has been included.
+T> The _included_ callback allows a base class to be alerted when it has been included.

 Finally, we will return _this_ so the method is chainable: